Scholarship Opportunity - The Friends of the Gordon-Lee Mansion are now accepting scholarship applications.

 Chickamauga, GA 30707

-Meetings fourth Tuesday of each month at 6:00 p.m. at the Chickamauga civic center.
+Monthly meetings are held on the fourth Tuesday of each month at 6:00 p.m. at the Chickamauga Civic Center.

-Tours of the Mansion are provided by the Friends group according to the schedules posted on this website, or as arranged by contacting the Friends at 423.488.0861.
-The Friends are not responsible for any information contained in other websites concerning tour dates or pricing
+Tours of the Mansion are provided by the Friends group according to the schedules posted on this website, or by special arrangement.
+To inquire about tours, please contact the Friends at 423.488.0861.
+The Friends are not responsible for tour dates, pricing, or other information listed on outside websites.

 P.O.
 Box 465